 - The plant manager or his deputy is responsible for safe operation.
-In the event of their absence, this responsibility is transferred to the shift supervisor on duty. - Instructions to the shift supervisor significant to the safety of the plant, may only be given by the plant manager or the immediate superior of the shift supervisor.
+In the event of their absence, this responsibility is transferred to the shift supervisor on duty.
+In addition, stand-by services are available. - Instructions to the shift supervisor significant to the safety of the plant, may only be given by the plant manager or the immediate superior of the shift supervisor.
 However, these will only intervene with immediate operating procedures in well-founded exceptional cases. - The tasks of the managing personnel are clearly and completely specified, so that concurrent instructions of more than one person are avoided. - To avoid any conflict of interests, the organisational units for quality assurance and for radiation protection are independent of the division responsible for operation.